Nature is our oldest – and one of our most fragile – forms of heritage.

 Looking after nature and helping people to understand its importance has never been more important.
 That's why funding landscapes and nature is one of our key strategic funding priorities until 2024.

 We are prioritising landscape and nature projects that:

 - deliver nature-based solutions to address climate change

 - reconnect people to landscapes and nature

 The heritage sector has an important role to play in reducing carbon emissions and tackling climate change.
-We’ve committed to working together with our sector partners to take action.
-Read our joint statement.
+Find out more about what we're doing to tackle climate change.

 What we expect from projects we fund

 We want all kinds of heritage project, large and small, to: